 Kodiak Canvas Flex-Bow 6-Person Canvas Tent is one of the more expensive tents you can find, but its value is seen in its material.
 The use of canvas ensures a good amount of durability.
 Moisture, even the heaviest of rains, has a tough time cutting through, which means you stay nice and dry.
 It doesn’t even flap around in the wind as canvas is naturally quieter than other material.

 The fabric is also breathable.
 What helps more with the circulation are the two tunnel-flow vents.
 They also aid in providing you with better temperature management.
 This further asserts this tent a year-round tent since you can adjust according to your needs.

 To make things more comfortable for everyone, the tent has a rather large awning for a covered, shaded entry.
 On the inside, it has a customizable gear loft with organizer pockets.

-The Kodiak Canvas Flex-Bow 6-Person Canvas Tent is your go-to year-round tent that offers tough durability for long-term use while providing ample space.
+- Can be bulky and awkward to fold back upBottom-Line: The Kodiak Canvas Flex-Bow 6-Person Canvas Tent is your go-to year-round tent that offers tough durability for long-term use while providing ample space.

 Columbia 6-Person Dome Tent is a low-cost way of enjoying a car camping trip, trip to the park or even having fun in the backyard with a group.
 It has a fast clip setup system so you can get to enjoying your time fast.
 Also attaching the rainfly is simple, but due to its design, it can accumulate water via condensation.